acebot712/the-nothing-app/docs/guidebook/chapter_5.md

         channel: Updates.channel,
       });

-      // Prompt the user to restart
+      // Prompt the user to restar
       Alert.alert(
         'Update Available',
         'A new version is available.
 Restart now to apply updates?',